Concentration bounds for the empirical angular measure with statistical learning applications: Applications to statistical learning

 \section{Applications to statistical learning}

-We illustrate how concentration results such as those in Theorems~\ref{thm:conc} and~\ref{thm:conc:tr} are useful to establish sound non-asymptotic guarantees for the validity of certain statistical learning procedures relying on the empirical angular measure and recently introduced in the literature.
-Two algorithmic approaches are analyzed in Sections~\ref{sec:appliMVsets} and~\ref{sec:appliClassif}.
-The first one covers the minimum-volume set estimation methodology of \citep{thomas17a} in order to perform (unsupervised) anomaly detection among extreme observations while the second one consists of a learning procedure proposed in \cite{jalalzai2018binary} to perform (supervised) binary classification in extreme regions.
+\chg{ We illustrate how a concentration inequality such as the one in Theorem~\ref{thm:conc} is useful to establish sound non-asymptotic guarantees for the validity of certain statistical learning procedures relying on the empirical angular measure and recently introduced in the literature.
+In Section~\ref{sec:appliMVsets}, after introducing some minimal background about anomaly detection in extreme regions via minimum-volume set estimation, we show how our main results bring immediate guarantees on this matter.
+In Section~\ref{sec:appliClassif}, we recall the whys and wherefores of classification in extreme regions and leverage the techniques developed in Section~\ref{sec:traditionalEmpirical} to control the excess risk of a specific empirical risk minimizer targeting the tail region of the covariate space.}